Short sellers feel the pain in the stock market’s 2023 rally, says the Wall Street Journal.

 When an interest fee is extremely high, it makes a stock difficult to borrow which obligates the short seller to close their positions.

-The short borrow fee is an interest that shorts must pay for borrowing AMC shares to short the company stock.
+The cost to borrow fee is an interest that short sellers must pay for borrowing AMC shares to short the company stock.

 However, AMC is trending upwards now and has absolutely no intention of going back down.

 Analysts data and AI predictions all point towards a high possibility of a short squeeze.

 Even Fintel’s short squeeze score has been as high as 80-90% in recent weeks.